 Once logged into the service from your browser, you can go ahead and choose an email address.
 Users that upgrade to a paid plan can opt for a custom domain.

 With the email account setup, you are able to start using the email service with no problems.
-And, as of September 2019, the firm has rolled a brand new User Interface designed to make the service even easier to use!

 To start testing, we sent a number of PGP encrypted emails over to secondary company accounts without issue.